 Singapore Visit – Conclusions

 These are, undoubtedly, my must-sees on a Singapore Visit.
 It’s also worth noting that Indonesia is just a 40 Minute ferry ride away and great for an escape from city life.
 The prices were great too, especially compared to Singapore!
-We stayed in Indonesia for 3 nights and went snorkeling in some of the most pristine waters I have ever seen!
+We stayed in Indonesia for 3 nights at the KTM and went snorkeling in some of the most pristine waters I have ever seen!
 For all the Information on my snorkelling trip and how to book, see Indonesia Snorkelling.

 More of our Singapore and Indonesia adventures